What a condition report is

 If a condition report isn't completed at all, the landlord could be fined up to £10,000.

-Information you need to include in a condition report
+Information to include in a condition report

 You can use a template that has space for all the necessary information you need to include.